Mariano1603/meeting-ai-assistant/docs/SETUP.md

 # Setup Guide

-This guide will help you set up the Meeting Whisperer project for development.
+This guide will help you set up the Meeting AI Assistant project for development.
+This includes both the backend API and the complete Next.js frontend application.

 ## Prerequisites